iqtree/iqtree.github.io/doc/Substitution-Models.md

 Users can fix the parameters of the model.
 For example, `+I{0.2}` will fix the proportion of invariable sites (pinvar) to 0.2; `+G{0.9}` will fix the Gamma shape parameter (alpha) to 0.9; `+I{0.2}+G{0.9}` will fix both pinvar and alpha.
 To fix the FreeRate model parameters, use the syntax `+Rk{w1,r1,...,wk,rk}` (replacing `k` with number of categories).
 Here, `w1, ..., wk` are the weights and `r1, ..., rk` the rates for each category.

->NOTICE: For `+G` model IQ-TREE implements the _mean_ approximation approach ([Yang, 1994]).
+>**NOTICE**: For `+G` model IQ-TREE implements the _mean_ approximation approach ([Yang, 1994]).
 The same is done in RAxML and PhyML.
 However, some software like TREE-PUZZLE implements the _median_ approximation approach, which makes the resulting log-likelihood not comparable.
 IQ-TREE can change to this approach via `-gmedian` option.

 Partition models